mautic/developer-documentation-new/docs/components/tracking_script.rst

        }
    };

-If you wish to run additional code before or after submission of the form, create a ``MauticFormCallback`` object.
+If you wish to run additional code before or after submission of the Form, create a ``MauticFormCallback`` object.
 In the example code, replace ``replaceWithFormName`` with the name of your form.

 ``onValidateEnd`` and ``onResponse`` are actions called by ``Form.customCallbackHandler``.